yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-fall-back.md

 ## Limitations

-In addition to the Live migration [limitations](../live-migrate/#limitations), the following additional limitations apply to the fall-forward feature:
+In addition to the Live migration [limitations](../live-migrate/#limitations), the following additional limitations apply to the fall-back feature:

-- Fall-forward is unsupported with a YugabyteDB cluster running on [YugabyteDB Managed](../../../yugabyte-cloud).
+1. Fall-back is unsupported with a YugabyteDB cluster running on YugabyteDB Managed.
-- [SSL Connectivity](../../reference/yb-voyager-cli/#ssl-connectivity) is unsupported for export or streaming events from YugabyteDB during `export data from target`.
+1. SSL Connectivity is unsupported for export or streaming events from YugabyteDB during `export data from target`.
+1. In the fall-back phase, you need to manually disable (and subsequently re-enable if required) constraints/indexes/triggers on the source database.
-- yb-voyager provides limited support for datatypes during CDC of `export data from target` phase.
+1. yb-voyager provides limited support for datatypes during CDC of `export data from target` phase.
 For example, datatypes such as DECIMAL and Timestamp are not supported.